 • Unless you make over $200,000 as an individual or $250,000 as a family or small business, you are exempt from almost every tax ObamaCare levies except the mandate to obtain insurance.

-• ObamaCare, the ACA, expands Medicaid to over 15 million previously uninsured low-income Americans.
+• ObamaCare, the ACA, expands Medicaid to millions of previously uninsured low-income Americans.

 • The new health care law has begun to reform the healthcare industry by cutting out waste, reallocating government funding, fixing what doesn’t work, and most of all, ensuring health care for Americans.

 We hope this answers the question “What is ObamaCare?”
 Now it’s time to take a look at the ObamaCare Facts and find out what its many provisions do for you.